rehierl/node-tree-outliner/1-2-node-trees/3-5-token-sequence.md

 vice versa).
 Tokens A and C correspond with whitespace text nodes and token E with subsequence `div, F, /div`).

-In general, any token sequence corresponds with an infinite number of HTML fragments that all have similar, if not identical, structure.
+In general, any token sequence corresponds with an infinite number of document fragments that all have similar, if not identical, structure.
 By limiting ones view to content that matters, token sequences can be used to describe certain patterns of events.